MartinChavez/HTML-CSS/README.md

 # HTML/CSS: Tutorial

-Use this tutorial as a guide to learning HTML and CSS.
-Each topical unit contains an annotated lesson that can assist you in web development.
+Use this tutorial as a guide to learn HTML and CSS.
+Each unit contains an annotated lesson that can assist you in developing your Web Development skills.

 Technologies
 ====================